jlatt/repeater.js/README.md

 # repeater.js

-Depstate is a library for organizing code blocks.
+Repeater is a library for organizing code blocks.
 It borrows principles from distributed computing and functional reactive programming.

 ## Build Requirements